 I teach a wide variety of literature, but specialise in five key areas:

 1) Classical Literature - Homer, Virgil, Ovid and Classical Drama.
 I also teach on the age of Augustus Caesar and on Athenian Democracy.

 2) Early Modern - Shakespeare (all plays); Renaissance drama (John Webster, Thomas Middleton, William Wycherley and Ben Jonson); Metaphysical Poetry (Andrew Marvell and John Donne), and John Wilmot, Earl of Rochester.

 3) Eighteenth Century - Alexander Pope and Eighteenth-Century Comedy (Goldsmith and Sheridan).

 4) Victorian Literature - Charles Dickens, Henrik Ibsen, Thomas Hardy, Alfred Tennyson and Arthur Conan Doyle.

 5) Post-War Literature - Ian McEwan, Jonathan Coe, Ted Hughes (with Sylvia Plath), Philip Larkin and Tony Harrison.

 I have also worked on American Poets - such as Robert Lowell and Robert Frost - and achieved a strong mark in my Theory module, so offer tuition in theories such as Feminism, Post-Colonial studies, Queer Theory, Animal Studies, Postmodernism and on the Literary Canon and Value.

 If a writer or topic you want/need to study is not covered in the list, please drop me a message as the above is merely an indication of my subject specialisms.

 I have taught several students over the past few years, helping them reach their goals and achieve the grades they wanted.
-One previous student has gone on to study English at university, whilst another will be studying Landscape Architecture.
 I am easy to get on with and am very aware of the different skills needed to do well in English Literature and Classics.
+I am also a Postgraduate Teaching Assistant for UCL's English Literature degree, teaching on the first-year 'Narrative Texts' course.
+Furthermore, I spent three years as a Student Ambassador for Durham University, working on their Widening Participation summer schools amongst other outreach activities, and so I am acutely aware of how to help students achieve a place at university.

 I set an initial task, which gives an indication of the student's strengths and weaknesses.
 I make all my own resources and set weekly homework tasks that test/develop what has been covered in the lesson.
 Other tasks may be basic research tasks or answering detailed questions on a text.